Why Do We Use Alternating Current (AC) Electricity?

 As stated, AC stands for Alternating Current, which means that the electricity travels back and forth, rather than just in one direction like Direct Current.
 The main factor that went into the choice of AC over DC was that AC is more efficient.
 Its ability to travel back and forth made gave it the ability to travel over longer distances.
 Thus making it able to power more homes.
 Additionally, it was far easier and less dangerous to work with, which was a huge selling point when it was going to be used in the populace’s homes.

-Today, in 2018, we’re still using AC electricity for most of our homes and businesses.
+Today, we’re still using AC electricity for most of our homes and businesses.

 Q: Do we ever use DC electricity anymore?